-- (1) Transaction entered into with related party are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances other than loan given, at the year-end are unsecured and interest free and settlement occurs in cash. - (2) Loans in INR given to the related party carries interest rate of 8.80% (March 31, 2019: 8.80%).
+(1) Transaction entered into with related party are made on terms equivalent to those that prevail in arm's length transactions.
+Outstanding balances other than loan given, at the year-end are unsecured and interest free and settlement occurs in cash.